 As for the program, it consisted of fairly brief remarks from five people, one of whom participated by video.
-Susan Frost, current FLO Director, opened the program and then introduced me, a long-time AAFSW member and the first Deputy Director of the Office.
+Susan Frost, current GCLO Director, opened the program and then introduced me, a long-time AAFSW member and the first Deputy Director of the Office.
 Following my introduction, the Deputy Secretary of State, John Sullivan, delivered the Keynote Address.
 Since Secretary of State Mike Pompeo was unable to attend because of travel, he very kindly pre-recorded a video message for the occasion and later on, also sent an email.
 Mrs. Susan Pompeo made closing remarks.

-I first commented on the years before the FLO—pre-1978.
+I first commented on the years before the GCLO—pre-1978.
 Women in the Foreign Service were almost always wives whose role was quite clear—support the ambassador’s wife and support your husband’s career.
 However, by 1960 change was coming.
 In that year, a Foreign Service secretary proposed the formation of an organization which would represent family interests irrespective of the employee’s rank.
 Thus was born the AAFSW.

 In 1963, Betty Friedan wrote “The Feminine Mystique” in which she made the then revolutionary proposal that women could find satisfaction in work outside of the home.
 Somewhat later, in 1969, William Macomber, Under Secretary for Management, instituted a series of reforms, among them the so-called “1972 Directive.”
 This stipulated that wives could no longer be told to perform free services for the U.S. Government.
 Nor could they be rated in “Part B” of the employee’s annual efficiency report which neither husband nor wife could even see.
 Reactions to the “Directive” varied.
 Older women felt that all their loyalty and hard work had been devalued whereas younger women saw the “Directive” as paving the way for change.

 Between 1972 and 1978, there was an enormous amount of activity aimed at bringing family concerns to the attention of senior management.
 It was in this period that the AAFSW played such a crucial role.
 On the basis of a world-wide survey, and under the leadership of the late Lesley Dorman, then AAFSW President, the “Forum” of the AAFSW prepared the “Report on the Concerns of Foreign Service Spouses and Families” which was delivered to then Secretary of State, the late Cyrus Vance, in 1977.
-The second recommendation of the Report was to open a Family Liaison Office.
+The second recommendation of the Report was to open a Global Community Liaison Office.
 Crucially, the Secretary agreed with enthusiasm.
-Thus, in a “miraculously short time,” according to the “Washington Post,” the FLO opened on March 1, 1978.
+Thus, in a “miraculously short time,” according to the “Washington Post,” the GCLO opened on March 1, 1978.
 Janet Lloyd was selected to be the first Director and Joan Scott the first secretary.

-Having summarized the period which led up to the opening of the FLO, I described the early days of operation.
+Having summarized the period which led up to the opening of the GCLO, I described the early days of operation.
 From the very first day, the phones began to ring.
-It was clear that the FLO was an idea whose time had come.
+It was clear that the GCLO was an idea whose time had come.
 We were deluged by all kinds of questions.
 It was clear that how we handled these questions—both those we could answer and those which we could not—would start to establish our reputation.
 There were also State employees who were condescending and very skeptical that the “little ladies” could accomplish anything of worth.

 However, we soon found that other government civilian agencies, the intelligence community, the military and a number of foreign diplomatic services were interested in our formula.
 They came to inspect or invited us to their respective offices to speak.
 In the first year, we started to open CLOs overseas and added our first two additional staff members to deal with the great interest in both family-member employment and education issues for children.

-The remarks of Susan Frost, current Director of the FLO, moved the Office into the present and on to the future.
-It is striking that essentially, the work of the current FLO was substantially laid out by the main issues listed in the 1977 “Report” – that is: expanding family member employment opportunities; offering assistance on education and youth concerns; providing referral and information on regulations, allowances, divorce, separations and evacuation and also on re-entry back into the United States after a foreign tour of duty.
+The remarks of Susan Frost, current Director of the GCLO, moved the Office into the present and on to the future.
+It is striking that essentially, the work of the current GCLO was substantially laid out by the main issues listed in the 1977 “Report” – that is: expanding family member employment opportunities; offering assistance on education and youth concerns; providing referral and information on regulations, allowances, divorce, separations and evacuation and also on re-entry back into the United States after a foreign tour of duty.

 It is also worth noting that the Deputy Secretary had previous direct contact with the Foreign Service through an uncle who was an active FSO for many years.
 Finally, in her concluding remarks, Susan Pompeo also lent her support.
 She has long been interested in quality of life issues for families living overseas and served on the Family Advisory Board of the agency which the Secretary previously headed before his current appointment.

-As for the AAFSW, it can take great pride in its role of advocating for the FLO which has helped so many people and which is sometime described as “having changed the face of the Foreign Service.”
+As for the AAFSW, it can take great pride in its role of advocating for the GCLO which has helped so many people and which is sometime described as “having changed the face of the Foreign Service.”
 However, as the saying goes, “The best way to wilt one’s laurels is to rest on them.”
 There will probably always be causes with which the AAFSW can usefully ally itself, provided it has sufficient facts to take a stand.